ctp-eos/ctp-sci/CTP Energy: 3rd Party Evidential Support.md

 ## 1. Introduction

-The concept of nonlocal communication between biological systems has been traditionally marginalized in mainstream science.
+The concept of nonlocal non-physical communication between biological systems has been traditionally marginalized in mainstream science.

 However, the emergence of repeatable, empirical anomalies has necessitated a reevaluation of the energy domains involved in bioelectric signaling.
-The **CTP Energy model**—as introduced by CTP Energy Science—offers a transport mechanism not dependent on traditional electromagnetic or quantum channels but instead utilizes what is termed **C-Domain architecture**, which bridges spatially and temporally separated systems via coherent bio-informatic entanglement.
+The **CTP Energy model**—as introduced by CTP Energy Science—offers a transport mechanism not dependent on traditional electromagnetic or quantum channels but instead utilizes what is termed the non-physical **C-Domain architecture**, which bridges spatially and temporally separated systems via coherent bio-informatic entanglement/non-physically across the C-domain.

 ---